microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ![make development branch as default branch](images/default-branch.png)

 The template comes with a few Github workflow related to Prompt Flow flows for providing a jumpstart (named_entity_recognition, web_classification and math_coding).
-Each scenario has 2 workflows.
+Each scenario has 2 primary workflows and 1 optional workflow.
 The first one is executed during pull request(PR) e.g. [named_entity_recognition_pr_dev_workflow.yml](../.github/workflows/named_entity_recognition_pr_dev_workflow.yml), and it helps to maintain code quality for all PRs.
 Usually, this pipeline uses a smaller dataset to make sure that the Prompt Flow job can be completed fast enough.

 The second Github workflow [named_entity_recognition_ci_dev_workflow.yml](../.github/workflows/named_entity_recognition_ci_dev_workflow.yml) is executed automatically before a PR is merged into the *development* or *main* branch.
 The main idea of this pipeline is to execute bulk run and evaluation on the full dataset for all prompt variants.
 The workflow can be modified and extended based on the project's requirements.

+The optional third Github workflow [named_entity_recognition_post_prod_eval.yml](../.github/workflows/named_entity_recognition_post_prod_eval.yml) need to be executed manually after the deployment of the Prompt Flow flow to production and collecting production logs (example log file - [production_log.jsonl](../named_entity_recognition/data/production_log.jsonl)).
+This workflow is used to evaluate the Prompt Flow flow performance in production.

 More details about how to create a basic Github workflows in general can be found [here](https://docs.github.com/en/actions/using-workflows).